dougsmock/pizzaapp/README.md

 I learned how to set up an array, and the .sample method of randomly selecting an element from that array.
 Later, we were assigned to take a user-generator order and figure out the price and other details.

 The status, as of 9:55 p.m. on June 14: I accept 3 different sizes and 3 different crusts (no charge).
-I take delivery and carryout, and compute state tax, delivery charge and let the customer add a tip.

-What I have NOT yet done is ask for toppings and charge for those.
-I haven't error-proofed, as I did in a previous project.
+My next tasks are to compute prices based on sizes and toppings, also adding delivery charges and state taxes.